DanielJamesHeywood/swift-integers/README.md

 # Swift Integers

-**Swift Integers** is an open-source package for the Swift programming language.
+**Swift Integers** is a for the Swift programming language.

-The package provides an implementation for `Integer`, a `BinaryInteger` with no fixed-width.
+The package implementats `Integer`, a `BinaryInteger` with no fixed-width.